dhthwy/r/README.md

 # r

+"Can't talk to you.
+Can't plan anything.

+Of course, you've always done that.
+But you did it again.
+And you took it much further.
+You essentially 10x'd the alienation.

+All the little things that could've helped grow, and learn... smashed... cause rules are rules.

+The little thing could never even happen because the underpinnings were smashed!

+Smashing is a fun game for you.

+But hey.
+Excuses only when it comes to me.

+It's how it always was.
+I just finally realized, after many years, that I let someone ruin me for nothing.
+"

 ```
 “Nobody likes being alone that much.
 I don't go out of my way to make friends, that's all.
 It just leads to disappointment. ”
 ― Haruki Murakami, Norwegian Wood